BusinessCategory

 Sole proprietor

-The least expensive and easiest entity to form is a sole proprietorship — therefore, it’s also the most prevalent legal structure in the U.S. With less fees and paperwork, the proprietor is completely in control of the business and all profits and losses pass directly through to the owner.
+The least expensive and easiest entity to form for an online business is a sole proprietorship — it’s also the most prevalent legal structure in the U.S. With less fees and paperwork, the proprietor is completely in control of the business and all profits and losses pass directly through to the owner.

 The biggest thing to consider when setting up your ecommerce business as a sole proprietorship is the personal liability the owner has — including incurred debts and lawsuits brought from employees and/or customers.